mrpetro/OpenBreed/README.md

 Source code language: C#

-Platform: .NET 4.6.1 for now
+Platform: .NET 4.7.2 for now

 DevEnv: MSVS 2017 (Community or compatible)

+Design architecture: Entity–Component–System(ECS) for now

 Libraries:
 OpenTK has been choosen for handling graphics, inputs and sounds.
 Visit https://opentk.net for more information.